Deep Water got a great review in the Journal of Southern History. Here are some snippets:

 Wednesday, June 30, 2021

-Deep Water: Review
+Deep Water: Reviews

 Deep Water just got a lovely review in the Journal of American History by Gregg Andrews.
 Available here for those with access - some choice snippets: